 Do Bigger Thrift Stores Have Better Items?

-Experienced thrifters are well aware that they best thrift store finds are often from small out-of-the-way mom and pop thrift stores.
+Experienced thrifters are well aware that their best thrift store finds are often from small out-of-the-way mom-and-pop thrift stores.

 Larger thrift stores (particularly chain stores) are often extremely picked through.

 But just 20 minutes away outside the city most thrift stores are nice and quiet.
-Reglardless of size.
+Regardless of size.

 So while large thrift stores do have the advantage of selection size, the area a thrift store is in is much more telling when it comes to the quality of their items.

-Look for well-sized thrift stores in out-of-the-way but affluent areas if you really want to score (and espeically if you plan on flipping your thrift finds for money).
+Look for well-sized thrift stores in out-of-the-way but affluent areas if you really want to score (and especially if you plan on flipping your thrift finds for money).

 While shopping at the largest thrift stores is cool, the biggest thrift store is not the end goal.
 Finding exactly what you want at thrift stores is typically a matter of time spent shopping and pure luck.

-So take your time, visit as many thrift stores, and possible, and enjoy the thrifting journey!
+So take your time, visit as many thrift stores as possible, and enjoy the thrifting journey!